TonyP4N/eth2.0-dafny/README.md

 ## Objectives

-The objective of this project is to contribute a new **formal specification** of the Eth2.0 specification, specifically, for the [Capella Fork](https://github.com/ethereum/consensus-specs/blob/dev/specs/capella/beacon-chain.md), in the verification-aware programming language [Dafny](https://github.com/dafny-lang/dafny/wiki).
+The objective of this project is to contribute a new **formal specification** of the Eth2.0 specification, specifically for the [Capella Fork](https://github.com/ethereum/consensus-specs/blob/dev/specs/capella/beacon-chain.md), in the verification-aware programming language [Dafny](https://github.com/dafny-lang/dafny/wiki).

 ### Goals